qooxdoo/qooxdoo/docs/contribute.md

 ## Contributing code to the framework / testing

-For a guide on how to working on, and testing the framework itself, see the section on [Coding the Framework](development/contribute.md).
+For a guide on working on, and testing the framework itself, see the section on [Coding the Framework](development/contribute.md).